Throlli/DIM-Wishlists/README.md

 First you need to go into your DIM settings and find "Wish List".
 Now you can either download a Wishlist and add it by dragging it to where it says "Click or drag files".
 Alternatively you can do what I would recommend and let DIM pull your Wishlists right of GitHub.
 This allows you to update with one click and allows you to easily combine multiple wishlists.
+Once you have loaded the Wishlists you want simply typing is:wishlist into the searchbar should mark everything on the applied Wishlists.

 Just my Wishlist updated via GitHub